PrestaShop/docs/development/orders-lifecycle/_index.md

     * ps_cashondelivery - allows for cash on delivery payments.

    {{% notice note %}}
-You can restrict the availability of the payment methods in FO by currencies, countries, and groups and map them to Carriers (ship2pay).
-You can do that in BO `Improve -> Payment -> Preferences`.
+You can restrict the availability of the payment methods in Front Office by currencies, countries, and groups and map them to Carriers (ship2pay).
+You can do that in Back Office `Improve -> Payment -> Preferences`.
    {{% /notice %}}

 4. **Submit Order**: Once the Order is submitted, a unique Order reference is generated, and certain records from a Cart and related